kraig-hebert/chess-position-tool/roadmap.md

 - ✓ Validate piece positions when saving:
   - ✓ Force castling rights to be disabled if pieces aren't in position
   - ✓ Don't show errors - silently update the settings
+- ✓ Fix reset of castling rights when entering edit mode

 ## 6. Edit Mode UX Improvements